 Legal fees can sometimes become a substantial cost during the negotiation process.
-Since leases are legal documents, it is often a good idea to have an attorney look it over before agreeing to anything.
-If the lease is especially complicated, or is taking a long time to negotiate, the legal fees can accumulate quickly.
+Since leases are legal documents, it is often a good idea to have an attorney look them over before agreeing to anything.
+If the lease is especially complicated or is taking a long time to negotiate, the legal fees can accumulate quickly.

 Benefits of Using a Tenant Rep Broker